ACTL4001-T1-2022/github-showcase-page-group-z/README.md

 This section details our projected cost and revenue figures, followed by a NPV and sensitivity analysis which critically assesses alternative future states.
 It also outlines our reserve and investment strategies and the broader economic impact.
+For more information, please find
+![Revenue and costs
+analysis.xlsx](Model_Objects/Revenue%20and%20costs%20analysis.xlsx)

 ## 5.1 Revenue & Costs